 At present there is support for read caching, with which the container’s view of the file system can temporarily drift apart from the authoritative view on the host.
 Further caching developments, including support for write caching, are planned.
 A detailed description of the behavior in various caching configurations is available.

 What we are doing

-We are actively working on both increasing caching while mitigating the associated issues and on reducing the file system data path latency.
+We continue to actively work on increasing caching and on reducing the file system data path latency.
 This requires significant analysis of file system traces and speculative development of system improvements to try to address specific performance issues.
 Perhaps surprisingly, application workload can have a huge effect on performance.
 As an example, here are two different use cases contributed on the forum topic and how their performance differs and suffers due to latency, caching, and coherence:

 Under development, we have:

 A growing performance test suite of real world use cases (more on this below in What you can do)